GarageGames/Torque2D/engine/source/console/documenting_ScriptPage.md

 ## Documenting General Information

+Our final category of document is the "page" as described above.
+Two great examples page documentation are the Syntax Guide and the "how to" you are currently reading.
+To create these, simply create a markdown file (extension .md).
+The level-1 header of the file
+(the section header that starts with a single hash #), will be the name of the page in the final document.

+This markdown file should be suffixed with `_ScriptPage.*`, for instance "syntax_ScriptPage.md"

+We try to keep the pages close to the code it relates to, but rememer "pages" tend to be unrelated to particular classes, modules, etc.  Therefore the pages have been kept in the `Torque2D\engine\source\console` directory since it most represents the entire TorqueScript interpreter in general.
+For example this document is `documenting_ScriptPage.md` within the `console` directory.

+The content of the file requires no doxygen commands such as @@defgroup or @@param (although @@code has come in useful as will be described in the appendix).
+It is read as pure markdown (with a few exceptions).
+Doxygen will successfully create links for any symbols is recongizes however.
+(To force the link off, put a percent % in front of the text.

+## Converting "Old" Documents to "New"

+*If you read the appendix on how documenting TorqueScript is done with Doxygen, this may make more sense to you.*

+You may find, from time to time, snippets of an older form of documentation for TorqueScript in the code base.
+One of the Appendices explains in more detail, but basically, documents used to be a "usage" string as part of a macro call like this:

+@code
+ConsoleFunction(myFunction, void, 4, 4, "(id) very long string of documents..."
+						"@param including parameters and other doxygen commands!")
+@endcode

+These macro calls appeared with the source code in the same file, for instance in `SimObject.cc`.
+For readability reasons, these functions were mostly pulled to their own files, such as `SimObject_ScriptBinding.h`, but not all of them have made it.
+(We could use help in moving the stragglers as well!)

+The new documentation process takes advantage of these binding files being separate.
+Additionally it needs a new macro that does not take the usage string, called ConsoleFunctionWithDocs, etc.  For instance this is the new form:

+@code
+/*! very long string of documents
+    @param which is a good thing now
+*/
+ConsoleFunctionWithDocs(myFunction, void, 3, 3, (id))
+@endcode

+Ultimately, when all the functions and methods are complete, the macro name may change back to not include the "WithDocs" ending.
+For now, this is what you are seeing!

-## Appendix A: Doxygen Markup Caveats
+## Appendix A: Doxygen Command and Markup Caveats

+It will probably be necessary to limit yourself some when trying to grab a markdown page and move it to the source base for Doxygen's use.
+While Doxygen claims to handle markdown, including GitHub flavored markdown, in practice we have run into a few edge cases.
+Below are a few of them.

-1. lists have trouble starting with `*` because it seems like the line is part of a long comment.
-So change `*` lists to `-`
++ lists starting with `*` may not work.
+This is because it seems like the line is part of a comment surrounded with *.

-    - if you use regular expressions, search for `^\*_` and manually replace with `-_` (where `_` represents a space).  note that a manual replace may not be necessary but I'm not sure that all lines that begin with a single * are necessarily lists!
+If you use `+` or `-` it will work.

-1. doxygen understands "fencepost" code blocks (~~~) but is confused in the case of c++.
-Specifically, doxygen will eat // comments within them!
++ doxygen understands "fencepost" code blocks (~~~) or (~~~{.cpp}) but we have seen some issues.
+Specifically, doxygen will eat double-slash `//` comments within them!
+This is probably a bug.
+Luckily Doxygen understands its own commands embedded in markdown, so you can use @@code and @@endcode around code sections.
+This will preserver comments inside of those sections.
-However the form `@code{.cpp}` will work.
-For consistency change all code blocks from ~~~ to @code.

-    - if you use regular expressions, search for \`\`\`(.+) and replace it with  `@code{\1}`.  after that, you can match the end fence posts easily also.  replace \`\`\` with `@endcode`

-  %variable in line dos not work.  (docs say use \% but does not work)  use %%variable to get %variable.
- -- required \--
- numbers 1.2.3. must be correct
++ starting a word with % such as %%myVar is very common in TorqueScript, but Doxygen reserves % to mean "do not create a link here".
+For instance, if you don't want SimObject to become a link, use `%%SimObject`.
+For TorqueScript variables use two percents before your variables to see one.
+This is not necessary in code sections!
+But it is necessary in in-line code and regular text.  :)

++ GitHub flavored markdown provides for easier numbered lists.
+Simply start each item with `1.` and they will be re-numbered.
+However this does not work in Doxygen.
+Number each item correctly.

 ## Appendix B.  How Documenting TorqueScript Works

-*You can skip this section unless you are curious.*

-For several years, Torque2D produced a TorqueScript manual in a different way.
-Realize, that we want to be able to produce a manual for Torque2D's C++ engine as well as produce a manual for TorqueScript.
-So running Doxygen on the code produced only the
-Torque2D manual.
-This is as it should be.
-Doxygen simply cross-references C++ symbols like classes, namespaces, and functions.
+For several years, Torque2D produced a TorqueScript manual in a different way than described in this reference.

+As a bit of back story, don't forget that we want to be able to produce a manual for Torque2D's C++ engine as well as produce a manual for TorqueScript.
+So running Doxygen on the code produced only the Torque2D manual.
+This is "as it should be."

-Then, to create a TorqueScript manual -- not actually document code mind you -- something has to give.
-Remember, this is not Doxygen's purpose, but since it is an excellent tool for creating cross-referenced docs a way was devised!
-One would compile the
-Torque2D, and run it.
+Back then, to create a TorqueScript manual one would compile Torque2D, and run it.
 From within the program one would call dumpConsoleFunctions() and other functions to produce a "psuedo-code" output file.
 The file was suspiciously like a program itself, complete with documentation of the "functions" and "classes".
 This file would then be run through Doxygen and viola!, a second reference manual was produced.

 The problem with using the above method had two specific drawbacks worth removing if possible.
-First, it required several steps -- compiling the code, running it with some script calls, running Doxygen on the output of the dump -- and so it was impractical to add and modify new docs as easily as Doxygen is designed to do.
-Second, the documents had to be hidden from Doxygen on the normal pass that creates an engine reference!
-To do so, the docs appeared in a string for each TorqueScript call or class.
-This was also harder to work with than would be nice.
+First, it required several steps -- compiling the code, running it against some script calls, running Doxygen on the output of the dump -- and so it was impractical to add and modify new docs as easily as Doxygen is designed to do.

+Second, the script documents had to be hidden from Doxygen on the normal pass lest it include confusing bits of information in the engine docs!
+To do so, the docs appeared in a (large) string for each TorqueScript call or class.
+This was harder to work with than simple comments.
 A less important issue, but still a real one, was the possibility that all these strings, compiled into the engine, could be expensive in space.
-(Though the strings could be skipped at compile time if TORQUE_SHIPPING was defined.)
+(Though the strings could be skipped at compile time if
+TORQUE_SHIPPING was defined.)

-Now, the TorqueScript function bindings are documented just like any other code -- in comment sections with the code.
-And "compiling" the documents is no harder than running Doxygen on the code base with a special config file designed for TorqueScript output.
+The new solution employed a different clever solution.
+Now, the TorqueScript function bindings are documented just like any other code
+-- in comment sections with the code.
+And "compiling" the documents is no harder than running Doxygen on the code base.

-There are always trade-offs to slight-of-hand however.
 The way we get Doxygen to pick between documenting the engine or
-TorqueScript is that TorqueScript functions are in special files ending with _ScriptBinding.h.
+TorqueScript is that TorqueScript functions are in special files ending with `_ScriptBinding.*` or `_ScriptPage.*`.
 These files are skipped when creating docs for the engine.
 Likewise, they are the only files used when creating the script reference.
-There are other files and cases that are specific to TorqueScript -- this is the main way we can get both manuals from one code base!